 On 25 September 2015, world leaders adopted the 2030 Agenda for Sustainable Development.
 The new agenda defines global sustainable development priorities and aspirations for 2030 and seeks to mobilize global efforts around 17 Sustainable Development Goals (SDGs) for people, planet, peace and prosperity.
 While the new agenda has been adopted by governments, its success relies heavily on the action, dedication and collaboration of all actors within the framework of a revitalized Global Partnership for Sustainable Development that is supported by concrete policies and actions as outlined in the Addis Ababa Action Agenda (AAAA).

 Islamic finance can be a strong and non-traditional source of financing for the SDGs.
-With global assets estimated to reach $3.2 trillion USD in 2020, Islamic finance has a footprint in Asia and Middle East; is ripe for growth in South America and Europe; and has future markets in North America, Central Asia and Australia.
+With global assets reached US$3.4 trillion in 2020, and projected growth of 8% per annum until 2025, Islamic finance has a footprint in Asia and Middle East; is ripe for growth in South America and Europe; and has future markets in North America, Central Asia and Australia.
 Given its emphasis on risk-sharing, linkages to real economic activities, partnership-based and equity-focused approaches, widened geographic reach and the rapid expansion of its global assets in Muslim and non-Muslim countries, Islamic finance can serve as a potent and yet untapped source to finance the SDGs.
 Its major principles– financial stability, financial inclusion and shared prosperity– can be instrumental in the successful implementation of policies on ending poverty (SDG-1), achieving food security (SDG-2), ensuring healthy lives (SDG-3), achieving gender equality (SDG-5), and promoting peaceful and inclusive society (SDG-16).

 Another important source of funding for the SDGs is impact investing.
 The term was originally coined by the Rockefeller Foundation in 2007 to define investments that generate a measurable and beneficial social or environmental impact alongside a financial return on investment.

-As of 2016, the impact investing sector has developed into a valuable source of development finance with billions of dollars’ worth of assets under management.
-1,380 signatories of the six United Nations Principles for Responsible Investment manages a combined asset worth of US$ 59 trillion.
-Considering the size of the responsible investments and the growth rates of the various forms of impact investments, the G8 Social Impact investment task-force projects that the market could reach up to US$ 1 trillion of new investments with the right policies.
+The impact investing sector has developed into a valuable source of development finance given that US$2.3 trillion were invested for impact in 2020 according to the IFC.
 Impact investing is widely recognized by G8, OECD, and the EU as an effective means of development finance.
 It is also acknowledged in the Addis Ababa Action Agenda which guides countries in the financing and implementation of the 2030 Agenda for Sustainable Development.

 The two industries resemble each other in a number of ways: